Rediscovering and Conserving Our Archaeological Heritage

 Rediscovering and Conserving our Archaeological Heritage will uncover and conserve hidden, unknown and decaying heritage sites and archaeological features throughout the New Forest.

-Volunteers are helping undertaking field surveys, geophysical surveys, excavation and research to locate new and update existing sites and historic structures.
+Volunteers are helping to undertake field surveys, geophysical surveys, excavation and research to locate new and update existing sites and historic structures.
 The success of this work has allowed many sites to be repaired and conserved for the future.

 Work involves surveying woodland and open landscape areas, using Lidar, aerial photographs and historic maps and aerial images to identify potential new sites and update existing heritage records.
 A particular research emphasis relates to sites of industrial heritage and the condition of churchyards and burial grounds, along with the monuments and tombstones within them.